liyanchang/yubikey-setup/README.md

 3. Temporarily disable U2F

-Having U2F enabled will result in `sharing violations` that results in `gpg2` not being able to access the yubikey.
+Having U2F enabled will result in `sharing violations` that results in `gpg2` not being able to access the YubiKey.

 You will be able to renable U2F and it won't break any sites you already set up with U2F.